carlobaldassi/LyX_PNAS/README.md

   at [this link][orig-template].
 The original template is distributed under the terms of the [LaTeX Project Public License 1.3c][LPPL].
 The template was adapted to work under LyX 2.2 or later and it is released under the same license as the original; except for the title and a few LyX notes, no other modifications were performed over the content of the original template.
-All auxiliary files were left unchanged.
+All auxiliary files were left unchanged, except for a small fix in `"pnas-new.bst"` (a function definition was moved to avoid an error).

 **NOTE: This is not an official repository, I am not the author nor the maintainer of the original PNAS template.**